AdamJeddy/For-Future-Me/_posts/The-Kite-Runner/2022-7-12-The-Kite-Runner.md

 > "Zendagi migzara," he said.
 Life goes on.

+This line captures a profound and a truth about the human condition in the face of adversity.
+It suggests that despite the trials, losses, and changes individuals face, <u>life does not halt</u>.

+It also reflects an acceptance of change as a part of life, it implies that while circumstances change the flow of life continues regardless.

+And on a deeper level, "**Zendagi migzara**" embodies a sense of hope and the importance of looking forward.
+It suggests that despite past mistakes, regrets, or losses, there is always a path forward.

 ### CHAPTER TWELVE
 - I remembered something Baba had said about Pashtuns once.
 We may be hardheaded and I know we’re far too proud, but, in the hour of need, believe me that there’s no one you’d rather have at your side than a Pashtun.